 We are fortunate that MPQG sponsors a generous UFO program.
 Let’s resolve to participate and see what we can accomplish.
 Let’s make a goal to establish a new “quilting personal best”.
 To get started, make a list of the UFOs you plan to finish this year.
 Register your list at the UFO Center at our guild meeting.
 When you complete a UFO, bring it to a guild meeting to be recorded and presented at Show and Tell.
 Recording your UFOs makes sure you get entered into the prize drawings.
 The challenge ends in November.
 In December, there will be three gift certificates from Back Porch Fabrics awarded to 3 participants.

 If you have questions or concerns, I will gladly assist you along the way.
-Official rules are available in the MPQG newsletter and at the UFO Center.
-Registration forms are available at the UFO Center.
-They can also be downloaded from this website.
+Official rules and registration forms are available at the MPQG UFO Center at general meetings.

 *or, send your UFO list to: